pushkarjajoria/paxos/README.md

 iptables.
 It will also remove it using "loss_unset.sh".
 If kill the script for some reason, you might have to call "loss_unset.sh" by hand to remove the filter.

-- fake-paxos is a broken implementation that has the "interface" your project should follow (bash scripts).
-You can try and run it using:

-    `./run.sh fake-paxos 100`
-    `./check_all.sh`